May 1: Today in Christian History

 May 1, 1955

-Baptism of Esperança Berta, who will become a notable woman in the Anglican Church of Mozambique—bishop’s wife, church planter, and inspirational leader.
-Five thousand people will turn out for her funeral in 1998.
+On this day in Christian History, Esperança Berta was baptised.
+She later grew to become a notable woman in the Anglican Church of Mozambique—bishop’s wife, church planter, and inspirational leader.
+Five thousand people turned out for her funeral in 1998.

 May 1, 1982